MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-scaler-getting-started.md

 - *RevoScaleR Getting Started with Hadoop* (RevoScaleR_Hadoop_Getting_Started.pdf)
 - *RevoScaleR Getting Started with Teradata* (RevoScaleR_Teradata_Getting_Started.pdf)

+<a name="chunking"></a>
+>**Important!**  Since Microsoft R Client is in-memory bound, chunking is not supported.
+When run locally with R Client, the `blocksPerRead` argument is ignored and all data must be read into memory.
+When working with Big Data, this may result in memory exhaustion.
+You can work around this limitation when you push the compute context to a Microsoft R Server instance.
+You can also upgrade to a SQL Server license with R Server (standalone).

 ## Installation

 The **RevoScaleR** package is installed as part of Microsoft R Server and R Client on both Windows and Linux.
 The package is automatically loaded when you start Microsoft R Server and R Client.